-Social Services Abuse and Negligence
+Social Services Abuse And Negligence

 Every child deserves a loving and supportive home.
 Social services agencies have a duty to make sure all children under their purview live in conditions that are safe and supportive of their physical and mental well-being.
 Failing to conduct proper investigations of a child’s home life has resulted in fatal consequences.

-The disturbing headlines about abused or neglected children appear all too frequently: A social service agency fails to remove a child from a home where there is obvious neglect.
+Disturbing headlines about abused or neglected children appear all too frequently: A social service agency fails to remove a child from a home where there is obvious neglect.
 A small child is injured after being placed in a home with a convicted felon who has a history of domestic violence.
 A child is sexually molested by a teenager living in a foster home.
 A parent or guardian is prosecuted because he left an infant alone to die in a hot car.

-Social Services Negligence and Abuse can include:
+Social Services negligence and abuse can include:

 - The agency not completing background checks

 - The agency negligently placing children in unsuitable homes

 - The agency not monitoring foster care placements

 - The agency not investigating or acting on reports of child abuse or neglect

 - Physical abuse